anaya-yorke/The-Edison/README.md

 2. Select your citation style.
 3. Enter any professor-specific requirements.
 4. Click "Format Essay".
-5. Export your formatted essay.
+5. Export your formatted essay!

 ---